We posted at Bellwoods residence, which is near to Artscape Youngplace about our sharing of in 2014. At that time we were changing our name

-However, in order to build a website that represents all the work Imagining Possibilities does, I attended various Imagining Possibilities workshops and events to get a firsthand look at what the workshops and events offer.
-By attending the workshop, I was able to meet the leadership teams.
-The Imagining Possibilities leadership team is a growing community of AAC users who work together to create stories through the use of fabric and envision scenography.
-They also commit time to mentor young AAC users and help organize the Come to the Edge Show.
+However, in order to build a website that represented all the work Imagining Possibilities does, I had to attend various Imagining Possibilities workshops and events to get a firsthand look at what they offer.
+During the workshops, I was also able to meet the leadership team.
+The Imagining Possibilities leadership team is a growing community of AAC users who work together to create stories through the use of fabric and envisioned scenography.
+Additionally, they commit time to mentoring young AAC users and helping to organize the Come to the Edge Show.

 After the performance, Elaine, a Toronto leader, asked me various questions about what school I go to, and what I was studying.
-After asking me questions, she used her letter board to spell welcome and shook my hand.
-I was very touched by the gesture, it really made me feel apart of the movement.
+When she finished asking me questions, she used her letter board to spell welcome and shook my hand.
+I was very touched by the gesture, and it consequently made me feel apart of the movement.

 Furthermore, I attended the first ever youth workshop, which was another great experience.
 It was great to see Calum, an 11-year-old AAC user, grow from being a shy and passive workshop participant into an active agent, and contributing his creativity to the story-making process.
 In conclusion, my time at Imagining Possibilities was a rewarding experience and it was great to partake in projects that help shift popular perceptions of people who use AAC.
 Through engaging in artistic collaboration with their peers and expressing their unique ideas, stories and identity through performance, they are pushing the movement of inclusivity through creativity.